riser-platform/riser/README.md

 ## Key Features

 - Radically simplified deployment and management of [12 factor apps](https://12factor.net/)
-- 100% Open Source.
-PaaS experience without vendor or cloud lock-in
+- PaaS experience without vendor or cloud lock-in
-- Single view of apps across multiple stages (cluster)
+- Single view of apps across multiple stages (clusters)
 - Simplified secrets management
-- Loosely coupled.
-Thanks to a purely GitOps approach, Riser can go down or even be completely removed without affecting your apps
+- GitOps all the way.
+All state changes happen through git
 - Developers only need access to Riser.
-Kubernetes access is optional for advanced debugging or operational tasks
+Kubernetes cluster access is optional only for advanced debugging or operational tasks

 **[Check out the quickstart!](quickstart.md)**